 No pun intended, and diaper rash is no joke.
-Warm, moist skin rubbing together promotes bacterial and fungal growth and is the main cause of diaper rash.
+Warm, moist skin rubbing together promotes bacterial and fungal growth and is the primary cause of diaper rash.
 Diaper chemicals, perfumes, foods and soaps may also cause it.

 Diaper rash can make babies and their parents unhappy, but sufficiently cleaning affected skin and allowing it to air-dry, frequently changing diapers and applying ointments made with zinc oxide or aloe can usually clear it up quickly.
-Before trying home remedies to treat diaper rash, take your baby to see your doctor.
+Before trying these traditional home remedies to treat diaper rash, take your baby to see your doctor.

 Remember that anyone who uses incontinence briefs is susceptible to diaper rash and can follow the same remedies in this article.